 - Retail income which includes interest income from finance leases, unsecured personal loans and associated fees and commissions.
 Our manufacturer partners provide subsidies in lieu of interest for low and nil rate retail finance agreements.
 The subsidy income is spread using the effective interest rate method over the expected life of the agreements.
 Third party intermediaries including dealerships and brokers introduce all new business.
 Commission is paid to these intermediaries for their services; the commission is spread using the effective interest rate method over the expected life of the agreements.
 Fees and commissions that are not an integral part of the effective interest rate are recognised when the service is provided, or on the performance of a significant act.
 For retail, fee and commission income consists principally of collection services fee, and fees for non-banking financial products.
 Revenue from these income streams is recognised when the service is provided. - Wholesale funding income which includes both interest and fee income from lending to dealers.
 Wholesale income is primarily linked to unit stocking finance along with dealer overdrafts, dealer loans and advanced commission facilities.
 The majority of wholesale funding income is interest income.
-Wholesale fee income represents unit stocking origination charges. - Interest and fee income from loans provided to joint ventures. - Interest and fee income from securitisations which includes interest from the retained notes held by the Company along with fee income for the servicing of the securitised portfolios - Other bank interest from amounts held on deposit.
+Wholesale fee income represents unit stocking origination charges. - Interest and fee income from loans provided to joint ventures. - Interest and fee income from securitisations - Other bank interest from amounts held on deposit.